 Eastern Waldviertel & Western Weinviertel, Austria

-Located in Lower Austria on the border with the Czech Republic, the Eastern Waldviertel is shaped by the highlands of a shallow gneiss landscape and the river Thaya, which has carved characteristic canyons here.
+The case study area is covering the districts of Horn and Hollabrunn located in Lower Austria on the border with the Czech Republic: The Eastern Waldviertel is shaped by the highlands of a shallow gneiss landscape and the river Thaya, which has carved characteristic canyons there.
 Due to the combination of loamy, clayey sediments and loess deposits this region is more fertile than other parts of the area and is therefore characterized by agriculture (mainly wheat, rye, triticale and barley).
 The previously predominant wet meadows were drained and improved a long time ago, so that they are almost nonexistent nowadays.
 The remaining meadow lands are mainly improved meadows dominated by foxtail grass, tall oatgrass or golden oatgrass.

 In this agricultural landscape forests and copses with red pines, pioneer plants (birch, aspen, sweet cherry) and common oak form important centres of biodiversity and provide habitats for plants and numerous animal groups (e.g. as refugium for amphibians and reptiles or breeding areas for birds including birds of prey such as Montagu's harrier (Circus pygargus), great grey shrike (Lanius excubitor), western marsh harrier (Circus aeruginosus) or the grey partridge (Perdix perdix)).